donniecodesit/50dor-bmicalculator/README.md

 ## About This App
-This is a React BMI Calculating Application built with React during Day 21 of a 50 Days of React Udemy Course.
+React project made during Day 21 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application allows you to enter a height in cm and weight in kg to view a BMI.
 Now including some cute chonkers! (cats)

 ## How To Install & Run